 Shropshire County NHS Primary Care Trust said not moving the surgeries might "jeopardize" the hospital scheme.

-Work on the new hospital on the Eco Business Park on A49 outside Ludlow is due to start in 2012 and be completed two years later.'Only option'
+Work on the new hospital on the Eco Business Park on A49 outside Ludlow is due to start in 2012 and be completed two years later.

 Grace Stone, 84, who has polymyalgia and osteoporosis, said using public transport would be a problem for her and others at the town centre complex where she lives.